pluralsight/htmlTagValidator/readme.md

  <p class="foo"></p>
  ```

-Note: this project is work-in-progress and is **not full spec-compliant**.
+Note: this project is work-in-progress and is **not fully spec-compliant**.

 See `todo.md` for plans for current and future releases